 Node.js is a perfect choice for building streaming web apps, thanks to its native stream API.
 It provides a built-in interface containing writable and readable streams that can be easily processed and monitored.

 - Real-time tracking

 Real-time tracking systems are valuable as they allow users to multitask efficiently.
 They are also widely used in e-commerce applications for customers to track the delivery of their products.
 Node.js is known for facilitating constant two-way communication for various tasks.
 Moreover, it offers uninterrupted connections for good communication.
 Node.js is the preferred technology for developing real-time tracking systems due to those reasons and the quick scalability and speed it offers.

 Node js is a fast and robust technology capable of handling large data flows.
 It can be easily integrated with IoT protocols (Ex: integration of Node.js with MQTT and WebSockets).
 On top of that, the Node Package Manager consists of some helpful IoT modules to implement various ambitious IoT projects.

 Node.js can be conveniently occupied as a server-side proxy that can manage a large number of simultaneous connections in a non-blocking manner.
 It can proxy various services with different response times and gather data from multiple sources.

-Python Use Cases
+What are Python Use Cases?

 Python is widely used for data analysis, developing websites and software, task automation, and data visualization.
 Furthermore, it is the language of choice for machine learning, data science, and AI applications.
 As Python is relatively easy to learn, it has been adapted by non-programmers like scientists and accountants for various regular tasks (E.g., Organizing finances).